binwang-neu/LockCoin/README.md

 # LockCoin
 We propose Lockcoin, a protocol to facilitate anonymous payments using the Bitcoin digital currency.
+Unlike other proposals to promote anonymity our protocol can cut off the mapping from user input to output address.
+What’s more our protocol can effectively prevent theft.
+In order to achievce this, we take advantage of blind signature shceme, multisignature scheme and anonymous communication networks.
+The scheme is fully compatible with Bitcoin, which provides anonymity, accountability, scalability, backwards-compatibillity and theft impossibility.

 Setting up the operating environment：

 # Installation: